ljtill/bicep-dev-box/README.md

 - Update the `src/configs/main.json` file with environment specifics

+### Connection

+After the deployment is complete, to provide the ability to create and connect to desktops following steps are required.

-Azure Resource Manager - Role Assignment - Post Deployment
+Azure Resource Manager

 - Navigate to the DevCenter Project resource in the Azure Portal
 - Select 'Access control (IAM)' and 'Add' - 'Add role assignment'
 - Select Role 'DevCenter Dev Box User' and select Members
-- Provide the 'Name' of the User / Groups for assignment
+- Provide the 'Name' of the User / Groups to allow access to the Dev Box portal

+Browser

+- Navigate to the Dev Box [portal](https://devbox.microsoft.com)

 ---